xcrsx/da-Pirates-boat/README.md

 ### OR you can use the file run.sh to start the app.

-## PLEASE, NOTE: The project is on the stage of under development.
+## PLEASE, NOTE: The project is under development.

 _____________________________________________________